jeremytammik/tbc/a/1997_sdk_brep.md

 twitter:

  the @AutodeskRevit #RevitAPI #BIM @DynamoBIM @AutodeskAPS

 An update for the Revit SDK, an in-depth discussion of Revit geometry generation, a Toposurface issue and a hint at where the software development industry may be headed
 &ndash; Revit SDK update
 &ndash; BRepBuilder organisation
-&ndash; Modify view workset editable
-&ndash; To code or not to code, that is the question...
+&ndash; Change Toposurface interior point to boundary &ndash; To code or not to code, that is the question...

 linkedin: